 - 9.6 a.
-Before filing a formal written grievance, the employee shall attempt to resolve the problem by an informal conference with the immediate supervisor no later than thirty (30) days after the event giving rise to the problem or no later than thirty (30) days after the employee knew or should have known of the event giving rise to the complaint. - b.
-The immediate supervisor shall provide an answer to the employee no later than fifteen (15) days after the Level I meeting. - c.
+Before filing a formal written grievance, the employee may attempt to resolve the problem by an informal conference with the immediate supervisor no later than fourteen (14) days after the event giving rise to the problem or no later than (14) days after the employee knew or should have known of the event giving rise to the complaint. - At the employee's request, a union representative, typically a shop steward, may be present at this informal conference. - b.
+The immediate supervisor shall provide an answer to the employee no later than fourteen (14) days after the informal meeting. - c.
 A resolution of the problem at the informal level shall not be precedent setting.

-Level II - Formal
+Level I- Formal - Appropriate Administrator